nashadalam/console/README.md

 ##### Distribution Configuration Files

-Some applications bundle their own configuration files that are loaded by default if the user has not provided their own configuration file.
-These are called distribution configuration files.
-It may look more familiar with this
-example:

-- `phpunit.xml.dist` - The configuration file provided by a library or app.
-- `phpunit.xml` - The customized version of the configuration file.

-PHPUnit will first look for `phpunit.xml` and attempt to load it.
-If that file does not exist, it will then look for `phpunit.xml.dist` and attempt to load that one instead.
+A distribution configuration file is a filed bundled with a library or application that can be copied with a slightly different name and be used instead.
+For example, this library includes `phpunit.xml.dist`, which PHPUnit uses to configure itself.
+However, before PHPUnit loads `phpunit.xml.dist`, it checks if another file called `phpunit.xml` exists.
+This is useful in that it allows contributors to use their own configuration file without modifying the one that is bundled.

 To add this behavior to your application, you will want to include the following snippet into your script before any configuration files are loaded.
-It will take any resource that is being loaded and append `.dist` if it fails to load on the first try.
+It will take any file path that is being loaded and append `.dist` to the it if it fails to load on the first try.

 ```php
 $app->getLoader()->addTry(